 - Monday 01 October 2018 09:00 am until Tuesday 02 October 2018 05:00 am (Add to calendar)

 firstname.lastname@example.org; 9479 8715

 - BBV Program at Australian Research Centre in Sex, Health and Society

 - Type of Event:

 This short course consists of a pre learning component and a two day intensive.
-The pre learning component consists of a reading package, video content and reflective practice activities.
+The pre learning component consists of a reading package and reflective practice activities.
 The two day training is highly interactive and involves guest speakers from a range of disciplines.
 This course is suitable for people working in infection prevention and control and staff health roles.